aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 The IoT client can either be run as a Docker container or a native Python application.
 In both cases, you'll need to ensure the correct environment variables are configured.
 These are:

-IOT_ENDPOINT - This can be found under "Settings" in the IoT console or by running `aws iot describe-endpoint` in the AWS CLI
+IOT_ENDPOINT - PREFIX ONLY (everything before ".iot" or "-ats.iot").
+This can be found under "Settings" in the IoT console or by running `aws iot describe-endpoint` in the AWS CLI

-CREDENTIAL_ENDPOINT - This can only be found by running `aws iot describe-endpoint —endpoint-type iot:CredentialProvider` in the AWS CLI
+CREDENTIAL_ENDPOINT - PREFIX ONLY (everything before ".credentials").
+This can only be found by running `aws iot describe-endpoint --endpoint-type iot:CredentialProvider` in the AWS CLI

 AWS_DEFAULT_REGION - Eg. us-east-1